-Cubed eggplant is a good cut for any dish cooked on top of the stove, like stews, ragouts, and stir-frys.
-Remember that the cubes will lose moisture and size when cooked.
-To compensate, make the raw cubes about twice as big as you want the cooked cubes to be.
+How To Cube An Eggplant: As is true with most everything, there’s more than one way to accomplish a task.
+And this holds true for cubing and eggplant too.
+Using cubed eggplant can be great for any dish prepared on top of the stove, such as soups, stews, and stir-frys.
+It is important to know that the cubes will decrease in moisture and in size when cooked.
+In order to compensate, you will want to cut the raw cubes about twice as big as you want the cooked cubes to be.

-Cut the eggplant in half or thirds lengthwise, depending on the size of the eggplant and how large you want the cubes to be.
+Slice the eggplant into several round slices, depending on the size of the eggplant and how large you want the cubes to be.

 Next, slice the rounds into strips by laying them flat and slicing horizontally across the rounds and then rotate those strips 90 degrees, slicing again to create cubes.
 Technically, some of the pieces will be triangles instead of cubes.